wp-plugins/collapsing-categories/readme.txt

 that is the problem.
 You probably want to add a float:left to the .sym class

+= No categories are showing up!
+What's wrong?" =

+Are you using categories or tags?
+By default, collapsing categories only lists categories.
+Please check the options in the settings page (or in the widget if you are using the widget)

 == Screenshots ==

 1. a few expanded categories with default theme, showing nested categories